GAY GUIDE OF TURKISH REPUBLIC OF NORTHERN CYPRUS(TRNC)

 Famous restaurant & bar known for its specialty called "full kebab", a concept of charcoal grilled kebab with accompanying "meze" appetizers.
 It has become so popular that the owners opened 3 other branches in Northern Cyprus.

-Tree of Idleness - Girne
+Tree of Idleness / Huzur Agaci - Girne

 Family owned traditional Cypriot restaurant in Bellapais, near Girne (Kyrenia).
 Located in the heart of enchanting and nostalgic historical village of Bellapais, facing the sparkling waters or Mediterranean Sea.